How does DKG work?

-All operations that can be performed through the Arcana SDK have to be signed with a user's private key in order to verify their authenticity.
-In order to create and manage such a public key infrastructure Arcana implements its own secret sharing scheme.
+All data access and storage operations that can be performed through the Arcana Storage SDK have to be signed with a dApp user's private key in order to verify their authenticity.
+Creating and managing such a public key infrastructure is done by Arcana's secret sharing scheme.

 Note, once the points that lie on the polynomial are obtained, the polynomial can be reconstructed through Lagrange Interpolation.

 One of the drawbacks of SSS is the fact that at no point can any participant verify whether their shares are correct or if they are being lied to by the dealer.
 In order to address this shortcoming, Verifiable Secret Sharing was developed.
 Here, the participants go through phases of sharing & complaining to confirm that all participants' shares are in fact valid.
 If at any point during the protocol they find that the share is invalid, participants of the scheme can raise a complaint.

 Verifiable Secret Sharing assumes that the nodes participating in the scheme can communicate which each other synchronously.
 In practice, though there are a few problems with making this assumption.
 First and foremost, for systems distributed over a large area, it is not possible to maintain a global clock that is consistently in sync for all participants to use.
 Even if one were to assume the existence of phases where members can send signals synchronously, sending messages between phases will inevitably involve delays.
 This would lead to participants going out of sync and therefore break the synchronicity assumption for the whole system.